 Artist Statement

 I have been driving a stretch of Tarryall Road (County Road 77) in Park County for a few years now.
-From the town of Jefferson, the winding, wind swept road eventually takes you to Tarryall Reservoir and then on to Lake George.
-Traffic is light, ranches dot the landscape and along the way are homesteads dating back to Colorado’s early days.
+From the town of Jefferson, the winding, wind-swept road eventually takes you to Tarryall Reservoir and then on to Lake George.
+Traffic is light, ranches dot the landscape and along the way there are homesteads dating back to Colorado’s early days.

-Today, these homes are in shambles — beaten down by the harsh wind and strong sun of South Park.
-Some sit on property owned by some of Colorado’s largest landowners.
+Today, many of these homes are in shambles — beaten down by the wind and strong sun of South Park.
 There’s no address, no utilities, glass or doors — they’re a shell standing the test of time.

 Tarryall Homestead